vinceskahan/weewx-epaper/README.md

 <h1>Tempest E-paper Weather Display</h1>

 <p>
-Note: this branch has my mods to try to make this cool program more configurable and extensible.
-The intent is to read a config.json file with all the configurable parameters, and to permit the user to "un-WeatherFlow-ize" and then "weewx-ize" it, so to speak.
-The basic idea is to try to get this nice dashboard working on any station supported by weewx.
-The 'how' is still under development but it is likely that we'll have weewx write out a current conditions data file from a custom skin .tmpl template file so that this app can simply read the data to cram into the epaper display.
-Or not.
-As I said, it's under development :-)

-At this time, this requires installation of the 'astral' python library to calculate sunrise/sunset in a portable manner rather than relying on the data from the WeatherFlow current conditions.
-As I said above, the intent is to not require any WeatherFlow services for the more general weewx user base.
+Note: this branch has my mods to try to make this cool program more configurable and extensible, using weeWX for weather and NWS for alerts/forecasts.

 For weewx users, install the weewx-json skin to generate JSON-formatted data when your weewx reports are generated.
 In that case you want to specify the path to its generated "weewx.json" file in the data_url item in config.json here.
 It is untested whether a file:///somepath/here/weewx.json url will work or not.
 More typical http://something/weewx.json url is tested and works ok here.

+See the config.json.example file for how to install it.
+The bash script "runit" will fire it up in the background, nohupped, with debugging logs to /tmp which is typically tmpfs so your SD card should be protected from too many writes.
+One installed, no actual writes will be done.

+This variant uses a somewhat older version of the waveshare libs for the 2-color greyscale screen (included).

+Note - actual good docs are TBD :-)

 <p>

 <hr>